jeffpar/lonedissent/_pages/cases/terms/index.md

 ## Terms of Convenience

-The following cases illustrate changes over time in the creation (or avoidance) of special terms.
+The following cases illustrate instances where a special term might have originally been warranted, but the current term was simply used (or extended) instead.
+The McConnell case, in particular, seems to suggest that the days of special terms are over.

 [UNITED STATES v.
 NIXON, PRESIDENT OF THE UNITED STATES, ET AL. (418 U.S. 683)](http://cdn.loc.gov/service/ll/usrep/usrep418/usrep418683/usrep418683.pdf) was argued July 8, 1974, decided July 24, 1974, and reported in U.S. Reports as part of October Term 1973.